hawkinsw/CPPTimes/writing-functions.md

 3. A list of parameters
 4. A body

-The _return type_ defines the _type_ of value that the function generates when it is called.
+The _return type_ defines the _type_ of value that the function generates when a call to that function is evaluated.
 The _name_ defines the way that the programmer refers to the function when calling it.
 (Note: A function's name must meet the same criteria as names for variables.)
-The _list of parameters_ defines a set of variables the function caller and the function implementation can use to "communicate" (they are [mostly] for the caller to communicate input to the function's calculations but can also be used by the function implementer to give output back to the caller).
-The body contains the code that defines the process, generates a value or both.
+The _list of parameters_ defines a set of variables the function caller and the function implementer can use to "communicate" (they are [mostly] for the caller to communicate input to the function's calculations but can also be used by the function implementer to give output back to the caller).
+The body contains the code that defines the process, generates the value or both defines the process and generates a value.

 In C++ it is possible to separate the _declaration_ of a function from the _definition_ of a function.
-The _declaration_ of the function is sometimes known as the function's _prototype_.
-The declaration specifies the function's return type, name and list of parameters _but not its body_.
+The _declaration_ of the function is sometimes known as the function's _prototype_.[^prototype] The declaration specifies the function's return type, name and list of parameters _but not its body_.
 In other words, with just the declaration, C++ has enough information about the function that a programmer can _call_ it.
 However, C++ does not have enough information yet to know what will happen when that function is called.

+[^prototype]: Using _prototype_ as a synonym for a function declaration is very common in C, a language whose creation predated C++.
+However, strictly speaking, there is no such thing as a function prototype in C++.

 Why does C++ allow the programmer to declare a function separately from its definition?
-Remember that the C++ compiler must "know about" a function before a programmer can call it.
+Remember that the C++ compiler must "know about" a function before it can generate the code necessary for a programmer's invocation of that function.
 So, if there were only one way to tell the compiler about the function (by defining it), then you would always have to define a function before calling it.
-Is situation actually bad?
+Is that situation actually bad?
 Consider what would happen if the code in the body of function `A` calls function `B` and the code in the body of function `B` calls function `A`?

-That's a mind bender, for sure!
+That's a mind bender, for sure![^bender]

-> Ping-ponging between functions like that, unconditionally, would cause tremendous problems.
+[^bender]: Ping-ponging between functions like that, unconditionally, would cause tremendous problems.
 When does the back-and-forth end?
 A situation like the one described above, called _mutual recursion_, is actually very common and does not cause a problem, as long as the calls to `B` from `A` (and the calls to `A` calls `B`) are conditional.

 Obviously you cannot very well define both functions before themselves!!
 So, C++ allows the programmer to declare a function before its definition just for this case!

-There is a small, additional burden when When a function declaration appears separately from the definition: the programmer must write all the information from the declaration again -- the return type, name, list of parameters (yes, again!) _and_ _then_ write the body.
+There is a small, additional burden when a function declaration appears separately from the definition: when the programmer writes the definition they must write all the information from the declaration again -- the return type, name, list of parameters (yes, again!) _and_ _then_ write the body.

 The syntax for defining a function is this: